agerard57/JS-movie-twist/README.md

 - Clone / Download this project
 - Open _Visual Studio Code_
-- Open a CLI and install the dependencies with `npm i`
+- Open a CLI and install the dependencies with `npm run init`

 ### Setup the automatic project launch